mvs-develop/dev.bitshares.works/docs/development/testnets/public_testnet.rst

      - P5J3-Test-MEMO-Private-keyva7C9sYW6

 You might've noticed each public key start with **TEST**.
 So, you know those private keys are for the testnet.
-If you create BitShares mainnet account, you will find **BTS** on the top of each private key.
+If you create DNA mainnet account, you will find **BTS** on the top of each private key.

 **Note:** The Memo key is for decrypting transfer memos.